robertbraeutigam/scan/README.md

 #### Data Identification

 All Data has a base **name**.
-This name carries the semantics of the data, like 'throttle_position', or 'position'.
+This name carries the semantics of the data, like 'throttle_position', or 'geo_position'.
 Some standardized semantics are defined in this specification to enable a more seamless integration between devices.
-However, this specification is specially designed to not rely solely on standardized semantics.
+However, this specification is explicitly designed to not rely solely on standardized semantics.

 Data also always has a **time**.
 This means all Data is actually a *time series*.
-The *time* of a single Datapoint is the time this data was first generated.
-For measured values this is the time the value was measured at, for states it is the time the state was established, for aggregations it is the time the aggregate was first generated.
+The *time* of a single Datapoint is the time this data was first generated or measured.
+For measured values this is the time the value was measured at, for states it is the time the state was established, for aggregations it is the time the aggregate was first applicable to, for example an end of an aggregation interval.

 Specifically, *time* is not always the current time.
 Devices may under some circumstances be required to submit values from the past.
 These circumstances may range from the device